NY sheriff defends decision to charge Cuomo - NewsBreak

 "I have no doubt that the sheriff's investigators did a thorough job," Premo told Talk 1300.
 "I have no doubt that they believe in their case.
 I have no issue with any of that.
 It's just that this is a politically charged matter, right? ...
 So I think it's only prudent to allow the prosecutorial authority to have a say in how the investigation is conducted and whether there's a prosecution, right?"

-As for the district attorney's office, Apple said they did “separate investigations.”
+As for the district attorney's office, Craig said they did "separate investigations."

 "I'm not sure what the district attorney's investigation has as of this point," he said.